cockpit-project/cockpit/doc/protocol.md

  * "host": optional string kills channels with the given host
  * "group": optional string to select only channels opened with the given "group"

 If no fields are specified then all channels are terminated.
-The "kill" command is not forwarded.

 Command: logout
 ---------------